rd-alliance/metadata-directory/tools/sos-sensor-observation-service.md

 ---
-title: SOS - Sensor Observation Service
+title: SOS (Sensor Observation Service)
 slug: sos-sensor-observation-service
 description: <p>This tool uses the Observations and Measurements standard to define a Web service interface which allows querying observations, sensor metadata, as